HEAD0223/multiplayer-shooter/README.md

 ![Multiplayer Shooter Game](https://img.shields.io/badge/Game-Multiplayer_Shooter-brightgreen)
 [![Playable on Chrome](https://img.shields.io/badge/Playable%20on-Chrome-informational?logo=google-chrome)](http://localhost:3000/)

 This web application is designed for a multiplayer shooter game using HTML5/Canvas.
-I created and implemented features such as shooting mechanics, random spawn, usernames, leaderboard.
+I created and implemented features such as shooting mechanics, player movement, random spawn, usernames, leaderboard.
 Immerse yourself in the PvP action by shooting with precision using your mouse.

 ## Table of Contents